Santyago710/challenge2__3/README.md

 ---

-# Work To Be Completed (Person 2)

-Person 2 is responsible for the **Model Training and Evaluation stage**.

-The following datasets are available:
+# Finished dataset and Baselines models

+The following data is available for later use or to have a better comparition:

 | Dataset | Description |
 |------|------|